FDA Says CBD Products Are 'Potentially Harmful'

 The federal agency also highlights animal several studies linking CBD use to decreasing male fertility and the potential for unpredictable drug interactions between CBD and prescription medicines or dietary supplements.

 “The FDA recognizes the significant public interest in cannabis and cannabis-derived compounds, particularly CBD,” the agency wrote in the update.
 “However, there are many unanswered questions about the science, safety, and quality of products containing CBD.
-The agency is working on answering these questions through ongoing efforts including feedback from a recent and information and data gathering through a ."
+The agency is working on answering these questions through ongoing efforts including feedback from a recent

 Guidelines for companies selling CBD

-It appears that hulled hemp seed, hemp seed protein powder, and hemp seed oil, which were last winter, will continue to be GRAS as the ingredients contain only trace amounts of CBD.
+It appears that hulled hemp seed, hemp seed protein powder, and hemp seed oil, which were

 In light of the new GRAS decision, and in keeping with previous rules restricting the advertising of CBD with unproven or misleading medical claims, the FDA issued 15 warning letters to CBD companies in ten different states.